SWE-IF: Aligning Code Evaluation with Human Preference: Introduction

 Building on \textsc{VeriCode}, we augment established benchmarks, BigCodeBench~\citep{bigcodebench} and LiveCodeBench~\citep{livecodebench}, with these verifiable instructions to better simulate real-world interactions.
-We refer to the augmented variants as Big\texttt{Vibe}Bench and Live\texttt{Vibe}Bench.
+We refer to the augmented variants as Big-SWE-IF and Live-SWE-IF.
 For each user query, an LLM-driven selector chooses a relevant and non-conflicting subset of instructions from our taxonomy to add as explicit constraints.
-Functional unit tests together with our instruction verifiers constitute a unified testbed, \textsc{Vibe Checker}, which measures both functional correctness and instruction following (IF).
+Functional unit tests together with our instruction verifiers constitute a unified testbed, \textsc{SWE-IF}, which measures both functional correctness and instruction following (IF).
 Using this testbed, we evaluate 31 LLMs from 10 model families in two realistic settings: single-turn generation, in which the model must satisfy all constraints in one pass, and multi-turn editing, in which constraints are introduced sequentially while preserving prior intent.
-This setup allows us to study both dimensions across interaction contexts.
+This setup allows us to study both dimensions across contexts.

-Our analysis on \textsc{Vibe Checker} testbed yields several key insights into the code evaluation:
+Our analysis on \textsc{SWE-IF} testbed yields several key insights: